Plumsail/helpdesk-docs/Common/Configuration Guide/Triggers.rst

 The condition literally says: **InternalStatus** is changed and **InternalStatus** is equal to “Solved”. **InternalStatus** is an internal name of a column in the Tickets list.

 So, you can access field values of the ticket or comment using syntax: ``[InternalFieldName]``.
-If the trigger’s event is “:term:`Ticket has been changed`” you can also access previous values this way: ``[LastTicketVersion.InternalFieldName].``.
+If the trigger’s event is “Ticket has been changed” you can also access previous values this way: ``[LastTicketVersion.InternalFieldName]``.

   .. note::
     | You may notice that we have used **InternalStatus** column instead of **Status** column in this example.
 There is actually a separate list of ticket statuses with display names and internal names.
 We recommend to use **InternalStatus** in conditions, as it is internal ticket status name, which should not be not changed in future.
 To get more information about it read `this article`_.